holgern/beem/docs/configuration.rst

 .. code-block:: python

-    from bitshares import BitShares
+    from steem import BitShares
-    bitshares = BitShares()
+    steem = BitShares()
-    print(bitshares.config.items())
+    print(steem.config.items())

 Keys can be added and changed like they are for regular dictionaries.

-If you don't want to load the :class:`bitshares.BitShares` class, you can load the configuration directly by using:
+If you don't want to load the :class:`steem.BitShares` class, you can load the configuration directly by using:

 .. code-block:: python

-    from bitshares.storage import configStorage as config
+    from steem.storage import configStorage as config

 API
 ---
-.. autoclass:: bitshares.storage.Configuration
+.. autoclass:: steem.storage.Configuration
    :members: